asteria-archive-otori/Echidna/.gitlab/issue_templates/Bug.md

 Please attach screenshots here if there are any.

+## Logs

+Please write down logs you found here if there are any.

 ## Additional Notes and Information

 Please write down any additional notes and information you find useful.
 Leave blank if you don't have any.